Our Posts

 The Eight Lessons I Learned from the 9th Annual Energetic Women Conference

 A number of women from Primera attended the 9th Annual Energetic Women Conference in Houston, TX June 14-16, 2016.
-We were also proud of our own Mary O'Toole for being selected as this year's Maverick Award winner, shown left accepting her award.
 Author Colleen Finkl is pictured above.